Your bounce rate can be such a scary number, right?

 It also shows you your overall site average speed.

-In light of Google’s Speed Update that’s coming in July, site speed is becoming increasingly important.
+In light of Google’s Speed Update, site speed is becoming increasingly important.
 But even apart from that, it’s critical for improving bounce rates.

 For example, the average page speed above means that our bounce rate is 123% higher than it could be.